julianna kunstler logo

 Label your paint cups.

-Make sure you mix enought paint.
+Make sure you mix enough paint.

 Color choice examples: